 You should be careful leaving your iPhone outside in the winter, or in a parked car in the height of summer.
 Both of these can push the temperature outside of its operating norm.

-What happens when an iPhone overheats?
+What happens if an iPhone overheats?

 To resume use of your device as quickly as possible, turn it off, move it to a cooler environment, and give it a chance to cool down.
 The following things will happen when your iPhone is in cool-down mode: